 You don’t have to do it alone!
 Juggling allergens can be frustrating and difficult.
 Figuring out how much food to order your employees?
 Sometimes a minefield.
 Trying to juggle snacks while also scheduling in-office interviews?
 Challenging!

 Chewse is here to help make it easier.
-We work with you to figure out your office flavor profile and preference, then offer a variety of food options sourced from local businesses.
-The food arrives and (if you’d like) is set up hassle-free, so you can enjoy meals with your employees.
-Interested in learning more?
-Contact us today.
+We work with you to figure out your office flavor profile and preferences, then our proprietary algorithm offers a variety of food options sourced from local businesses.
+Our team will help you handle workplace food allergies, food preferences, and anything else your office might be worried about.
+Set it and forget it or be as hands-on as you’d like during the process.
+Then sit back as the food is set-up for you (hassle-free), and enjoy meals with your company.